Efficient Video Transformers with Spatial-Temporal Token Selection: Spatial-Temporal Token Selection

 \subsection{Review of Video Transformers}

-Given a video $\mathcal{V} \in \mathbb{R}^{D \times H \times W \times 3}$ consisting of $D$ RGB frames with the size of $H \times W \times 3$, video transformers typically adopt two methods to map it to a sequence of patch embeddings.
-The first is to tokenize 2D patches within each frame independently with 2D convolutions and concatenate all the tokens together along the time dimension~\cite{bertasius2021space}, while the other is to directly extract 3D tubes from the input videos and use 3D convolutions to linearly project them into 3D embeddings~\cite{fan2021multiscale, liu2021video}.
+Given a video $\mathcal{V} \in \mathbb{R}^{T \times H \times W \times 3}$ consisting of $T$ RGB frames with the size of $H \times W$, video transformers typically adopt one of the two possible methods to map the video frames to a sequence of patch embeddings.
+The first is to tokenize 2D patches within each frame independently with 2D convolutions and concatenate all the tokens together along the time dimension~\cite{gberta_2021_ICML}, while the other is to directly extract 3D tubes from the input videos and use 3D convolutions to linearly project them into 3D embeddings~\cite{fan2021multiscale,liu2021video}.
 In both cases, the number of tokens is proportional to the temporal length and spatial resolution of the input video.
-We denote the resulting spatial-temporal patch embeddings as $\mathbf{x} \in \mathbb{R}^{T \times N \times C}$, where $\textit{T}$ and $\textit{N}$ denote the length of the token sequence in time and space dimensions respectively, and $C$ is the embedding dimension.
-Positional encodings are added to $\mathbf{x}$ to inject location information as in~\cite{fan2021multiscale, liu2021video}.
+We denote the resulting spatial-temporal patch embeddings as $\mathbf{x} \in \mathbb{R}^{M \times N \times C}$, where $\textit{M}$ and $\textit{N}$ denote the length of the token sequence in time and space dimensions respectively, and $C$ is the embedding dimension.
+Positional encodings are added to $\mathbf{x}$ to inject location information~\cite{gberta_2021_ICML,fan2021multiscale,liu2021video}.

-In order to model the appearance and temporal clues in videos, the spatial-temporal patch embeddings $\mathbf{x}$ are then input to stacked transformer blocks to calculate the spatial and temporal self-attention jointly~\cite{fan2021multiscale, liu2021video} or separately~\cite{arnab2021vivit, bertasius2021space}.
+In order to model the appearance and motion cues in videos, the patch embeddings $\mathbf{x}$ are fed to a stack of transformer blocks which compute the spatial and temporal self-attention jointly~\cite{fan2021multiscale,liu2021video} or separately~\cite{arnab2021vivit,gberta_2021_ICML}.
 The self-attention is generally formulated as:

 where $\mathbf{Q}$, $\mathbf{K}$, $\mathbf{V}$ denote the query, key, and value embeddings based on $\mathbf{x}$, respectively, and $\texttt{softmax}$ denotes the normalization function.